Amstelkwartier, Amsterdam, Netherlands

 Design details of the world’s tallest wooden building

-The design of the residential building draws inspiration from its name, which stands for 'haute couture' or tailor-made architecture.
-The residential building has been designed to provide prospective buyers with the choice to alter the various aspects of the units such as size of their apartment, the number of floors, the layout and the positioning of double-height spaces, outdoor loggias and balconies.
+The design of the residential building draws inspiration from its name, which stands for ‘haute couture’ or tailor-made architecture.
+The residential building has been designed to provide prospective buyers with the choice to alter the various aspects of the units such as the size of their apartment, the number of floors, the layout and the positioning of double-height spaces, outdoor loggias and balconies.

 Offering exceptional views of the surrounding are the large floor-to-ceiling windows and ample terraces along with spacious balconies.
 The appearance of the building is further enhanced by its distinct light grey floor bands.

 With wooden ceilings and their large projections at the sharp building corners, the balconies bestow an iconic appeal to the tower.
 The balconies are designed as cantilevering structures that appear to be placed in a random pattern.